Skip to main content

 Convert Word to clean PDF, strip the PDF's metadata (author, timestamps, tracked-changes residue), batch-strip EXIF on every embedded figure.
 Practical workflow for the 'Word File > Properties > Author' problem.

 Image-only PDFs from old papers, multipage TIFF, handwritten lab notebooks, scanned figures.
-Local VLM OCR (MiniCPM-V for 8GB RAM, Chandra OCR for 12GB+ with handwriting, math, tables and 40+ languages, olmOCR-2 for max accuracy) — one-time model download, no archival material leaves your machine.
+Local on-device OCR is coming soon — it will run as a downloadable model so no archival material leaves your machine.

 Organize a mixed-file research project